 - Dress accordingly

-All paddlers must be at least 3 years old and 30 pounds for all trips on the Little Miami River.
+All paddlers must be at least 4 years old and a minimum of 40 pounds for all trips on the Little Miami River.

 Paddling Safety Tips

 Paddling is a great way to get some exercise and enjoy nature.
 In order to ensure your safety, we recommend you read these tips before starting your adventure.

 - IMPORTANT – Always wear your life jacket